jonathanbcsouza/todo-list/README.md

 #### Dependencies

 - [uuid](https://github.com/uuidjs/uuid): A package to generate unique identifiers (UUIDs).
 It's used in this project to assign a unique ID to each todo item.
 - [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss): A utility-first CSS framework that provides low-level utility classes to build custom designs.
-It promotes component composition and allows for highly customizable interfaces.
+- [React Icons](https://github.com/react-icons/react-icons): Popular icons from various libraries in a React.js-friendly syntax.

 #### Installation